-Following the Russian invasion of Ukraine in February 2022, Ukraine introduced martial law, which was still in effect as of 1 October 2023.
-As a result, the Ukrainian M&A market has dramatically contracted in 2022 and 2023 as compared to prior years.
+Following the Russian invasion of Ukraine in February 2022, Ukraine introduced martial law, which remains in effect until 4 May 2026 and may be further prolonged depending on the military situation.
+As a result, the Ukrainian M&A market contracted significantly in 2022–2023, compared to previous years.
+Despite the ongoing war, the Ukrainian M&A market has been gradually recovering since 2024, and transaction volumes are expected to continue increasing in 2026–2028.

-From legal point of view, the Ukrainian legal landscape has also undergone noticeable changes that affect M&A deals, specifically in the areas of sanctions, currency control and cross-border settlement rules.
-Though legally possible, the sale of assets located in temporarily occupied territories, or territories where active hostilities are ongoing, typically poses a number of practical issues that need to be addressed on case-by-case basis.
+From a legal perspective, the Ukrainian legal landscape has also undergone noticeable changes that affect M&A deals, particularly in the areas of sanctions, currency controls and cross-border settlement rules.
+Although legally possible, the sale of assets located in temporarily occupied territories or territories where active hostilities are ongoing typically poses a number of practical issues that need to be addressed on a case-by-case basis.

 Typical due diligence issues

-Typical due diligence in Ukraine includes an investigation of corporate, intellectual property, real estate, commercial, environmental and litigation issues.
-The recent enhancement of compliance regulation worldwide has forced potential business partners to put compliance issues to the top of the agenda.
-This attention is well warranted given that, despite all of the opportunities presented by an emerging economy, Ukraine belongs to a jurisdiction with a high corruption index.
+Typical due diligence in Ukraine includes an investigation of corporate, intellectual property, real estate, commercial, environmental, compliance and litigation matters.
+The recent enhancement of compliance regulation worldwide has forced potential business partners to place compliance issues at the top of the agenda.
+This attention is well warranted given that, despite all of the opportunities presented by an emerging economy, Ukraine is considered a jurisdiction with a high corruption index.

-To minimize the risk of compliance breaches resulting in significant fines, damage of reputation and clean-up costs and efforts, a buyer should place great emphasis on due diligence of the potential target's compliance with anti-bribery, money laundering and sanction laws before engaging in business activity in Ukraine.
+To minimize the risk of compliance breaches resulting in significant fines, reputational damage and remediation costs and efforts, a buyer should place great emphasis on the due diligence of the potential target's compliance with anti-bribery, anti-money laundering and sanctions laws before engaging in business activities in Ukraine.

 Pricing and payment

 Generally, an independent appraisal is not required to support the valuation of the target in a share deal or an asset deal.
-Usually, the price is adjusted after due diligence has been done.
+Usually, the purchase price is adjusted based on the due diligence results.

-Payments between Ukrainian companies must be made in local currency (Ukrainian hryvnia (UAH)), while the foreign equivalent may be indicated.
-If a buyer or seller is a non-Ukrainian entity, payments can be settled in foreign currencies.
-Capital inflow into Ukraine has little to no restrictions.
-However, the institution of martial law in Ukraine since 24 February 2022, has resulted in significant capital outflow limitations and stricter foreign exchange controls.
-Currently, the overall foreign exchange regime in Ukraine remains highly restrictive, and transactions not explicitly permitted by the National Bank of Ukraine (NBU) are prohibited during the martial law period, or until the NBU lifts the relevant restrictions.
+Payments between Ukrainian companies must be made in local currency (Ukrainian hryvnia (UAH)), while a foreign-currency equivalent may be indicated.
+If a buyer or seller is a non-Ukrainian entity, payments may be settled in foreign currencies.
+Capital inflow into Ukraine has few restrictions.
+However, the introduction of martial law in Ukraine since 24 February 2022 has resulted in significant capital outflow limitations and stricter foreign exchange controls.
+Currently, despite the National Bank of Ukraine (NBU) gradually lifting the relevant restrictions, the overall foreign exchange regime in Ukraine remains relatively restrictive, and transactions not explicitly permitted by the NBU are prohibited during the martial law period.

 Signing/closing